cairo-book/cairo-book/src/ch11-10-associated-items.md

 {{#rustdoc_include ../listings/ch11-advanced-features/listing_10_associated_types/src/lib.cairo:foo}}
 ```

-However, when using associated types, we can get the result type from the impl of `Concatenate`, and we don’t need to pollute `foo` with an additional generic argument.
-In the following snippet, we define a `ConcatenateU32Impl` impl of `Concatenate<T>` trait with `Result` type being a `u64` :
+However, when using associated types, we can get the result type from the impl of `Pack`, and we don’t need to pollute `foo` with an additional generic argument.
+In the following snippet, we define a `PackU32Impl` impl of `Pack<T>` trait with `Result` type being a `u64` :

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_10_associated_types/src/lib.cairo:associated_types_impl}}